Local outreach provision for schools & colleges

 To book a session please contact your School Engagement Officer, or to find out more please get in touch.

 Designed specially for 16 and 17 year olds, the NCS experience gives young people a clearer idea of what they want from their future.

 We help teenagers realise that big, exciting things can come from feeling a little bit overwhelmed.

-Registeration for the NCS Summer Programme are now open.
+Registrations for the NCS Summer programme are now open.
 Also, NCS Connect; is a digital hub created just for young people!
 Here, they'll find all sorts of content that’ll help them be epic, live life, do good, and of course, go party.
 From life lessons to playlists; skills builders to creative inspiration; fun challenges to Do Good projects, NCS Connect has it all.